The American Psychological Association (APA) Code Of Ethics

 Unlike the general principles above, the Ethical Standards are enforceable, providing guidelines through ten different sections, each with several subsections.
 You can view the complete Ethics Code, including the ethical standards, on the APA's website.
 Below are the ten sections of this code:

-1. Resolving Ethical Issues: The APA provides several guidelines for how psychologists should comport themselves when faced with ethical dilemmas.
+1. Resolving Ethical Issues: The APA provides several guidelines and appropriate knowledge for how psychologists and state psychological associations should comport themselves when faced with ethical dilemmas.

 2. Competence: This standard ensures psychologists provide only those services for which they are qualified.

-3. Human Relations: This section outlines expectations for how psychologists will act toward clients and colleagues.
+3. Human Relations: This section outlines expectations for how psychologists will act toward clients and colleagues and maintain a professional relationship.

 4. Advertising and Other Public Statements: This section outlines acceptable methods for soliciting business and promoting psychological services.

-5. Record Keeping and Fees: This section provides guidelines for record-keeping, accounting, and similar processes.
+5. Record Keeping and Fees: The record-keeping and fees section provides guidelines for record-keeping, accounting, and similar processes.

 6. Education and Training: This standard consists of rules that apply to those responsible for training or teaching psychology-related subjects.